ambielecki/dwa15-fall2018/servers-and-git/production-domain.md

 Once the restart is complete, test out your subdomain `http://hello-world.yourdomain.com`.
 You should see the same version of your *hello-world* application that you saw when testing it locally.

+When building your projects, you'll add new VirtualHost blocks following the above template, editing the `ServerName`, `DocumentRoot`, and `Directory` to match the appropriate values for that project.

 ## Aside
 __DNS management in DigitalOcean:__ It's possible to configure your domain so that it uses DigitalOcean's nameservers rather than your domain provider's nameservers, but that is not the setup we use in this course.
 Given this, there's nothing you need to do in  *DigitalOcean* > *Networking* > *Domains*.
 I recommend using different providers for domain management and server management so that if one fails, you still have access to the other.